mindsmash/tiny-tasks/README.md

 You can simply create a new branch and start working on _TinyTasks_.
 Feel free to create a pull request if you would like to see your changes merged into the application.
 Want to keep the changes to yourself?
 Not a problem - just bring them with you when we catch up.

 ## Get started
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Install dependencies
 Run `yarn` to install the dependencies for the app.
 You can also add new dependencies via `yarn add`.